franciscoengenheiro/desktop-checkers-app/README.md

 This repo will serve to store and update the software of the Checkers Desktop App project.
 The game data will be stored in the Mongo Documental Database.

+## Update v1.14 (13/12/2022):
+- Fixed a bug in a Board.kt function 'getValidAdjacentSquaresToMoveTo' where some squares with a checker were being used as a valid play end point.
+- The above-mentioned bug did not create a problem in the first CMD UI implementation because there were checks in the 'board.play' function to ensure that a play can only occur to an empty square, but while trying to show targets in the Compose UI implementation those checks weren't being used since show targets only displays the squares where the play can be done and not register an actual play.
+- Fixed a bug in Board extension function 'checkWin' where current turn was winning a game when blocking the opponent's last checker but that checker could still make a capture.
+- Changed game storage from File to MongoDb in ViewModel.
+- Updated project dependencies.
+- Added App option functionalities to ViewModel: autorefresh and showtargets.
+- It is now possible to play in two instances of the application, but more testing is required.
+- BoardView.kt and CellView.kt are now in a different package called 'board'.
+- Created BaseImages object to store App's own images (resource paths).

 ## Update v1.13 (13/12/2022):
 - Merged CheckersDesktopApp with CheckersCMD.
 - Organized and refactored code and project files.